 No longer unjustly vilified as unhealthy, avocados have gone from being associated almost exclusively with a certain Mexican dip to being appreciated as a versatile fruit that’s easy and fun to incorporate in just about every meal of the day.

 Ten years ago I probably would have been surprised to see avocado as an ingredient in a dessert recipe.
 But after looking through hundreds of cookbooks (vegan, raw, South American, Southeast Asian, etc.) over the past couple of years, I realize that just about everybody has accepted avocado is as great in desserts as it is in guacamole.

-Of course, the Vietnamese were way ahead of the trend on this one, enjoying the tropical fruit with sweetened condensed milk as a indulgent shake, or sin to avocado.
+Of course, the Vietnamese were way ahead of the trend on this one.
+They’ve been enjoying the tropical fruit with sweetened condensed milk as a indulgent shake.

-Although I’ve incorporated avocado in desserts on Girl Cooks World several times before (here and here), I thought it was about time they were given a starring role, rather than being a background ingredient providing texture and body.
+Although I’ve incorporated avocado in desserts on Girl Cooks World several times before (here), I thought it was about time they were given a starring role, rather than being a background ingredient providing texture and body.
 I adapted the classic Vietnamese avocado shake to ice cream form.

 The avocado gives it a creamy, luscious mouthfeel and the lime juice adds a touch of acidity and brightness to keep things fresh and interesting.
-If you’re still dubious about avocado being a natural fit for dessert, I think a bite of this just might change your mind…
+Still dubious about avocado being a natural fit for dessert?
+I think a bite of this just might change your mind…

 Avocado Ice Cream